Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Expertise in working in an organisation and possess good communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+A proven ability to work as teams and have excellent communication skills.

 Education: